Realtime Bus¶

 user_data = {username, current_sector, team_id, region_id, ...}inconnection_metadata. - Single-connection-per-user: an existing socket for the same

 user_idis closed first (the new socket wins).
-Multi-device support is opt-in via adevice_idquery param; absent it, only one tab is live.
+Multi-device support via adevice_idquery param is 📐 Design-only.

 Channel / topic model¶